 Consider that the number of performance measurements made on the device is m.
 Combine the deviations of the mmeasurements from the ideal values into an $m \times 1$ vector y.
-Let the number of parameters that control the measurements be given by p and the set of values for these parameters for device i be expressed as the $p \times 1$ vector $x^i$ .
-The relation between each of these parameters and the measurement deviation at each test can be expressed as an $m \times p$ matrix A. The relation between the parameters controlling the measurements and the measurement deviations can then be written as where $\epsilon^i$ is an $m \times 1$ vector that gives the random errors that occurred while measuring device i.
-In this paper all y vectors will refer to deviations between a measurement and an ideal value.
+Let the number of parameters that control the measurements be given by p and the set of values for these parameters for device i be expressed as the $p \times 1$ vector x^i .
+The relation between each of these parameters and the measurement deviation at each test can be expressed as an $m \times p$ matrix A. The relation between the parameters controlling the measurements and the measurement deviations can then be written as where ε^i is an $m \times 1$ vector that gives the random error that occurred while measuring device i.
+In this paper all vectors y will refer to deviations between a measurement and an ideal value.
 However, the vector will be referred to as a measurement.
-If all m measurements are similar, then $\epsilon$ is often an independent and identically distributed random vector with zero mean and standard deviation of $\sigma$ .
+If all m measurements are similar, then ε is often an independent identically distributed random vector with zero mean and standard deviation of σ .

-$y^i = Ax^i + \epsilon^i$
+$$y^i = A x^i + \epsilon^i \tag{1}$$